-The data acquisition laptops are typically within 15 feet of the camera or electronics box, constrained by the length of a USB or data cable.
+The data acquisition laptops are typically within 15 ft of the camera or electronics box, constrained by the length of a USB or data cable.
 On large telescopes, we often have to fix the acquisition laptop to the telescope structure and provide access to the laptop from a distant control room.
-There are several ways to control a laptop remotely; we most often use VNC for this purpose.
-The acquisition laptop is either connected to a network via ethernet or WiFi, or a long ethernet cable is used to directly connect the control room computer to the laptop.
+There are several ways to control a laptop remotely; we most often use virtual network computing (VNC) for this purpose.
+The acquisition laptop is either connected to a network via Ethernet or WiFi, or a long Ethernet cable is used to directly connect the control-room computer to the laptop.
 The time lag of the VNC connection has not been an obstacle in any of our observing campaigns.